datanucleus/samples-jdo/geospatial/README.md

 _dataNucleus-geospatial_ allows the use of DataNucleus as persistence layer for geospatial applications in an environment that supports the OGC SFA specification.
 It allows the persistence of the Java geometry types from the JTS topology suite as well as those from the PostGIS project.

-In this tutorial, we perform the basic persistence operations over geospatial types using MySQL/MariaDB and Postgis products.
+In this tutorial, we perform the basic persistence operations over geospatial types using MariaDB (or MySQL) and Postgis products.

 * Step 1 : Install the database server and geospatial extensions.
 * Step 2 : Download DataNucleus and PostGis libraries.